WGLab/dragonstar2019/day1_bam_vcf/Practice_Linux_commands.md

 @??DDBDDHFF;FGHGFH@ICEFEBHFHIIIIBDBH?@;?DHEHBBG6B@FHIIG=FFHBAA7CCEHD@AAA;?<8>A6@>@>5;CCCCCCC?A:5:AA4:+4>A18?9.8?AC@::8:<A??CA?(::@@C(8@C4>>C9?<))++9
 ```

+The output contains information on two sequence reads, as described in class.
+Review the content of each of the four lines for each read.

 Count the number of reads in a FASTQ file (divide the line number by 4):

 ```
 [biouser@main-lx startup]$ wc -l data/sr.chr1.2mb_1.fq
 ```

+---

 Convert fq to fa
 ```